artsandmetaphysics/goodlifeodyssey/_documents/seneca.md

 Finally, I strongly feel the impulse to write for posterity.
 Fame is a powerful force.

 <blockquote>
 <p>“Where is the need,” I ask, “to compose something to last for ages?
 Why not stop trying to prevent posterity being silent about you?
-You were born to dies, and a silent funeral is less bothersome.
+You were born to die, and a silent funeral is less bothersome.
 So if you must fill your time, write something in a simple style for your own use and not for publication: less toil is needed if you study only for the day.”</p>
 </blockquote>

 Seneca, as seems typical, provides a general response: